 Do you have the physical strength and enjoy working with animals on a farm or ranch?
 If yes, a career as a Jackaroo could be worth exploring.

 Jackaroos, called "station hands, " perform daily cattle or sheep station tasks.
-These include feeding, caring for animals, operating and maintaining farming and station equipment, and carrying out clerical work.
+These include feeding, caring for animals, operating and maintaining farming and station equipment, and clerical work.

 There is no formal education to become a Jackaroo.
 However, undertaking a traineeship in agriculture or rural operations can improve your entry into this role.